Why is Mexico City sinking?

 Land subsidence has been caused by groundwater overexploitation during the last hundred years and has been up to 9 meters, resulting in damages to buildings, streets, sidewalks, sewers, stormwater drains, and other infrastructure.

-Developers saw a gold mine and subdivided large lots into high-end residential communities.
-Hundreds of families rushed the Pedregal over a short period, built their houses, and started neighborhoods.
+Developers saw a gold mine and divided large areas of this southwest area into luxury residential complexes.
+Hundreds of families in a short time rushed to the Pedregal, built their houses, and founded neighborhoods.

 The rapid growth of the southwestern part of Mexico City would have unforeseen consequences for the entire metropolitan area.